 By providing a continuous flow of information and background analysis, the main daily newspapers, TV and radio stations offer substantive information on government plans and policies.
 There are three national daily newspapers, two main weeklies, two online news portals, four TV channels and three public-radio channels.
 Together, these comprise the majority of the entire domestic media market (except for radio broadcasting, where music stations account for the largest market share) and provide adequate information and some analysis of government policy.
-Policy-related information takes different forms, including inserts in regular news programs, interviews with experts, debates between proponents of conflicting views, debates between representatives of government and opposition, regular broadcasts of parliament sessions and government press conferences.
+Policyrelated information takes different forms, including inserts in regular news programs, interviews with experts, debates between proponents of conflicting views, debates between representatives of government and opposition, regular broadcasts of parliament sessions and government press conferences.

-However, two shortcomings are evident here.
-First, the media tends to pay more attention to the performance of political parties as organizations than to the parties' positions on various policy issues.
-Secondly, information on government activities is typically provided not in advance of decisions, but only after decisions have already been made.
+However, there are two important challenges.
+First, the media tends to pay more attention to the performance of political parties as organizations than to parties' policy positions; media coverage can also be overly simplified or sensationalist.
+This is a particularly salient issue in the print media where the small market size means that journalistic competencies are rather low.
+Secondly, information on government activities is typically not provided in advance of government decisions, but only after decisions have already been made.